GateChain-Foundation/Grants-Program/applications/application-template.md

  Travis Hall - 10+ years experience in creative production and design - Assistant to John Fadiga in oversight of creative service systems available to our users within the platform for purchase with CREATE Tokens.

+ Hayk Hakobyan - 10+ years experience in software development - Lead Software Consultant.

+ Sunday Mobility Tech Solutions - 10+ years experience in technology solutions - Based out of Mumbai, India - 5+ man software development team that has worked to provide solutions for Fortune 500 Companies as well as Silicon Valley Startups - 50+ Million Users - 140+ Clients - 250+ Projects globally - Overseeing complete development of our platform for iOS, Android, and Web Portal Accessibility.

 **1.4.2** **Information of Project Leader:**

 Name:  Tyler Chad Evans